All Episodes

 Six years.

-I thought that was gonna fix the roads and bridges and schools.
+I thought the stimulus bill was going to, in 2009, his first year, I thought that was going to fix the roads and bridges and schools.

-But now we're back to the highways are in such a state of disrepair that why kids can't get to school, people can't get to work.
+But now we're back to the highways are in such a state of disrepair that, why, kids can't get to school, people can't get to work.

 I thought you didn't want people driving cars anyway.

-But you wanted them in lawnmowers and golf carts.
+I thought you wanted them in lawnmowers and golf carts.

 It's just tough to keep up with these people.